 - Spread your finished compost on your garden beds or use it in container gardens.

 - Odor.
 Before we started composting, my husband was concerned it would be a smelly, fly-attracting affair.
 But that was never really a problem.
+Ours tends to have a nice earthy smell from all the good bacteria.

 - Insects.
-We have a large lawn so I keep a separate pile of cut grass and toss in a handful or two over the top of any food scraps that are attracting bugs.
+We have a large lawn, so I keep a separate pile of cut grass and toss in a handful or two over the top of any food scraps that are attracting bugs.

 - Not Enough Space.
 Composting only requires 9 square feet of space, or less if you choose a smaller space-saving bin.
 And since it’s just about the easiest garden task you can undertake, it’s an excellent use of your yard space.

-- We haven’t had problems, but if you anticipate them, you can either get an animal-resistant compost bin or turn your pile more regularly (a hot pile isn’t as attractive to animals).
+- We haven’t had problems, but if you anticipate them, you can either get an animal-resistant compost bin or turn your layer pile more regularly (a hot pile isn’t as attractive to animals).

-Is composting easy?
+Is home composting easy?

 Yes!
 As an accompaniment to gardening, it’s a very worthwhile routine that is fun for the whole family!